Are you an adviser? Go to Unbiased Pro

 Do I need to declare earnings from premium bonds?

-Premium bonds are tax free and do not have to be included as part of your tax return.
+Premium bonds are tax-free and do not have to be included in your tax return.

-This is the same for the majority of UK savings options such as tax-free ISA accounts and there are no rules against taking out multiple products.
+This is the same for most UK savings options, such as tax-free ISA accounts, and there are no rules against taking out multiple products.

 You can read our advice on other cash-savings options here